 Taking What If? analyses even a step further, the Reliability Prediction Dashboard now includes a new What If? widget.
 This visual view of your What If? scenario metrics provides an impressively powerful way to see the effects design decisions have on product reliability.

-New FRACAS Dashboard Widgets
+New in Relyence FRACAS: Pareto Dashboard Widgets

 Last, but definitely not least, we have released new widgets for the FRACAS Dashboard!